dengkuistat/WaveICA/README.md

 When using this method, please cite as: Kui Deng, Fan Zhang, Qilong Tan, Yue Huang, Wei Song, Zhiwei Rong, Zhengjiang Zhu, Kang Li, Zhenzi Li.
 WaveICA: a novel algorithm to remove batch effects for large-scale untargeted metabolomics data based on wavelet analysis.
 Analytica Chimica Acta, 2019, 1061: 60-69.

 If you have any questions, please contact me.
-Email: dengkui_stat@163.com
+Email: dengkui_stat@163.com or dengkui@westlake.edu.cn